-How do I become a citizen of Montserrat?
+- How do you become a citizen of Montserrat?

 Individuals who have been legally resident in Montserrat for at least 5 years may be eligible under the British Nationality Act to apply for naturalization as a British Overseas Territories Citizen (BOTC).

 Looking for financing to fund the purchase of property in Montserrat?

 Contrary to popular misconception, it is possible for foreign nationals looking to invest in Montserrat real estate to apply for a mortgage.

 Some local banks offer mortgages for qualifying non-residents buying, building or improving a second home in Montserrat.

 For more information, see our page on: Caribbean mortgages.

 There are no direct flights from North America, South America, Europe or Asia to Montserrat.

 To get to Montserrat, you should take a flight to Antigua, which is one of the Caribbean’s most accessible destinations.

 From Antigua, take a short connecting flight to Gerald’s Airport on Montserrat with FlyMontserrat or SVG Air.